kristianmandrup/puppeteer-browser-agent/README.md

 # Puppeteer Browser Agent

-A library with convenient building blocks to be used for creating a Puppeteer browser agent that can communicate with external actors, agents and users to instruct the agent to take browser actions accordingly to fulfill an objective.
+This library consists of a number of convenient building blocks that can be extended and assembled to create a Puppeteer browser agent.
+This browser agent can communicate with external actors, agents and users to instruct the browser agent to take browser actions to fulfill objectives accordinly.

 ## Inspiration